You are here

-The State Model Evaluation System is being piloted in 27 school districts of varying size and location in the 2011-16 school years.
-Educator feedback from these pilot districts is informing improvements to the model system prior to implementation.
+The State Model Evaluation System was piloted in 27 school districts of varying size and location in the 2011-16 school years.
+Educator feedback from these pilot districts informed improvements to the model system.

 - Teacher pilot report for 2013-14

 - Feedback and survey data from the 2011-13 Principal System Pilot

 - Feedback and survey data from the 2012-13 Teacher System Pilot

 - Principal pilot data and report for 2012-13

 - Teacher pilot data and report for 2012-13